 - Dried rosemary leaves with rosemary essential oil

-- Lemon zest and orange zest with lemon and wild orange essential oils
+- Lemon zest and orange zest with lemon and sweet orange essential oils

 You can choose to match your herbs and essential oils like we did, or you can mix and match to create something totally unique!
 How about aromatic eucalyptus leaves paired with rosemary essential oil?
 Or why not rose buds paired with frankincense oil, for something unexpected?
 The only limit is your imagination! ;-)